The Statement of National Education and Learning Priorities (NELP) was published in November 2020.

 Boards members of state and state-integrated schools and kura must have particular regard to the NELP, including when developing or renewing their charters.
 The NELP can be used alongside their own local priorities, and in conjunction with delivering a rich local curriculum, to help every ākonga | learner to progress and achieve their aspirations.

-Requirements for boards of trustees in the Education and Training Act – New Zealand Legislation
+Requirements for boards in the Education and Training Act – New Zealand Legislation

 From 1 January 2023, the new strategic planning and reporting framework was introduced, and the National Education Goals and National Administration Guidelines were removed.
 The then new planning and reporting framework has a clear link to the NELP and will require schools and kura to show how they’ve reflected the NELP in their 3-year strategic plans.